intel/he-toolkit/he-samples/examples/secure-query/README.md

 ### Custom options

 The sample also supports specifying custom encryption parameters and input options.
 This can be useful to test more secure settings as well as to adjust keylength to support different database files.
 The encryption parameters which can be specified are
  - Poly modulus degree specified as 2^[x]
  - Plain modulus, this must be prime and > than 17
  - Database key length: The maximum key length in characters, should be long enough to fit the longest key specified in the dataset.

-Additionaly a custom database can be specified.
+Additionally a custom database can be specified.
 The format of this database has the format (key , value).

 ## Implementation Details